Joshua-Minyoi/Joshua-Minyoi/README.md

  Why it matters: Because behind every number is a story worth telling — and I help teams read it, understand it, and act on it<br>

 * 🌍  I'm based in Zambia
-* ✉️  You can contact me at [joshuaminyoi@gmail.com](mailto:joshuaminyoi@gmail.com)
 * 🤝  I'm open to collaborating on Projects

 ### Skills

 **Core Data Analytics and Business Intelligence Skills:**
 - SQL
-- Exploratory Data Analysis (EDA)
-- Data Cleaning & Wrangling
+- SQL Server
 - Power BI
 - Python
-- Predictive Modelling
+- ETL

 <p align="left">